-Distance between shift lever and upper 10 20 mm (0.39 0.79 in) edge of boot
+Distance between shift lever 10 20 mm (0.39 and upper edge of boot 0.79 in)

-- " If the distance does not meet specifications: - Adjust the basic position of the shift lever. 🔌 (🕮 p.
-69)
+- " If the distance does not meet specifications: - Adjust the basic position of the shift lever.
+(IP) p.
+86)

-8.9 Adjusting the basic position of the shift lever 🔌
+8.9 Adjusting the basic position of the shift lever 4

-- Remove screw 1 with the washers and take off shift lever 2.
+Remove screw 1 with the washers and take off shift lever 2.

-- Clean gear teeth (A) of the shift lever and shift shaft. - Mount the shift lever on the shift shaft in the required position and engage the gearing.
+- Clean gear teeth A of the shift lever and shift shaft. - Mount the shift lever on the shift shaft in the required position and engage the gearing.